mercurystraw/Kris_Bench/README.md

 ## 📜Related Repositories

-[ByteDance-Seed/Bagel](https://github.com/ByteDance-Seed/Bagel/tree/main/eval/gen/kris)：The Bagel team has evaluated their models on KRIS_Bench and released the evaluation code.
+[ByteDance-Seed/Bagel](https://github.com/ByteDance-Seed/Bagel/tree/main/eval/gen/kris): The Bagel team has evaluated their models on KRIS_Bench and released the evaluation code.

 ## ✍️Citation